DanielAdolfsson/arch-luks-suspend/README.md

 flush the key from memory, but special care must be taken when applying it to the root device.

-The `arch-linux-suspend` script replaces the default suspend mechanism of systemd.
+The `arch-lux-suspend` script replaces the default suspend mechanism of systemd.
 It changes root to initramfs in order to perform the `luksSuspend`, actual suspend, and `luksResume` operations.
 It relies on the `shutdown` initcpio hook to provide access to the initramfs.